Spring 2022 Return to Campus COVID-19 Requirements:

 In situations where all other options have been exhausted it may be necessary to place an employee on Leave Without Pay.

 - The pandemic has created additional challenges for employees who have school age or pre-school children.
 The information on our parenting resources webpage is provided to assist employees who need to balance childcare and work.

-Your HR Contact is available to assist you as you transition employees back into the workplace and adapt to a changing campus.
+Your HR Contact is available to assist you as you navigate the COVID-19 guidelines.
 If you need additional support please reach out to Human Resources.